 - muscle cramps

 At this point, scientists don’t know what causes adrenal cancer.
 According to the American Cancer Society, about 85% of adrenal cancers happen for unknown reasons.
 About 15% of these cancers are caused by a genetic disorder.
 Certain conditions can put you at an increased risk of developing adrenal cancer.

 - Beckwith-Wiedemann syndrome, which is an abnormal growth disorder marked by a large body and organs; individuals with this syndrome are also at risk for cancer of the kidney and liver

-- Li-Fraumeni syndrome, which is an inherited disorder that causes an increased incidence of cancers
+- Li-Fraumeni syndrome, which is an inherited disorder that causes an increased risk for many types of cancers

-- familial adenomatous polyposis, which is an inherited condition characterized by many polyps in the large intestines that also carries a high risk of colon cancer
+- familial adenomatous polyposis (FAP), which is an inherited condition characterized by large numbers of polyps in the large intestines that also carries a high risk of colon cancer

-- multiple endocrine neoplasia, which is an inherited condition that causes many tumors to develop, both benign and malignant, in glands that produce hormones like the pituitary, parathyroid and pancreas
+- multiple endocrine neoplasia (MEN1), which is an inherited condition that causes many tumors to develop, both benign and malignant, in tissues that produce hormones like the pituitary, parathyroid and pancreas

 Smoking likely also increases the risk of adrenal cancer, but there’s no conclusive proof yet.